“Wait, seriously?”

 FAQ's

-You can check your TYPO3 version without logging in:
+Yes, you can check your TYPO3 version without logging in in a couple of ways:

-- Use the browser developer toolsSearch for the meta tag in the source code if it is available.
+- Using the browser developer tools: Locate the meta tag in the source code if available.

-If you are using an outdated TYPO3 version, you are missing out on important security updates, new features and bug fixes.
-Your website could become vulnerable to attacks, lose functionality or experience performance issues.
+If you keep running an outdated TYPO3 version, you miss out on security updates, brand new features, and bug fixes.
+Your site may become more prone to attacks, lose functions or services, and overall performance may suffer.

 Contact for Internet agency and TYPO3 projects